Connected Vehicles

 Unlocking Creativity for App Developers

-If, however, the software was fully decoupled from the hardware, app developers could create any software to be provided through a secure app store.
-They could unleash their creativity and create an unending number of innovative solutions that drivers could install with the click of a button.
-If vehicles were able to receive updates automatically over the air securely, OEMs and aftermarket providers would benefit greatly from new revenue streams and drivers would benefit from an enhanced driving experience.
+If the software was fully decoupled from the hardware, app developers could create any software to be provided through a secure app store.
+They could create an unending number of innovative solutions available to drivers with the click of a button.

 GK-CTA- Secure Automotive SOA WP 01